The Beacon Orthopaedics Tactical Performance & Rehabilitation Program Providing care for those who protect and serve us.

 MS, ATC, NSAM-CES

 Mark Keiser is a Certified Athletic Trainer and a part of the Beacon Bridge Program team, specializing in Beacon’s Baseball Throwing Program.
 He holds a Bachelor’s degree in Athletic Training from Ohio University and a Master’s degree in Athletic Training from East Carolina University.
-Mark is also the assistant athletic trainer at Moeller High School.
 Mark is dedicated to helping athletes heal from injuries and optimize their performance.
-He has previously worked as a Minor League Athletic Trainer and was with the Kansas City Royals for several years, including 2015 for their World Series win.
-He is proud to see athletes he worked with graduate from the minor to the major leagues.
+He has previously worked as a Minor League Athletic Trainer and was with the Kansas City Royals for several years, including 2015, for their World Series win.
+He is proud to see athletes he worked with progress from the minor to the major leagues.
+Mark holds a certification with Owen’s Recovery Science PBFR (Personalized Blood Flow Restriction) and CPR/AED.
+Mark is an Ohio native and currently resides in Covington, KY, with his wife Rachel and their children Blair and Barrett.

 Zach Gjestvang